crisluengo/doxpp/docs_src/members.md

 If the member is a function, it additionally has the following fields:

 - "templated": `true` if this is a function template
+- "operator": `true` if the function is an operator
 - "constexpr": `true` if this is a `constexpr` function
 - "noexcept": `true` if the function is marked `noexcept`
 - "return_type": the function's return type, see \ref member_type_dictionary